Bedtime & Screen Time Rules

 How do I temporarily disable all restrictions?

 Tap your child's device and select "Unlock Device".
 This pauses all restrictions until you re-enable them.
+Useful for holidays, family movie nights, or when your child has a legitimate reason.

 My child says they need more time for homework.